 - Acting “on the go” all the time

 Because people who have this predominant form exhibit their symptoms externally, they are much more likely to receive a diagnosis at a young age.
 Boys tend to have hyperactive/impulsive ADHD, which might explain why they are three times more likely to be diagnosed than girls.2

 To be diagnosed with ADHD, a child must have six or more symptoms of inattention or hyperactivity in two or more settings and a teen or adult must have five.3 There must also be clear evidence that their symptoms are interfering with their daily life, such as their academics, their work, or their relationships.

 If a person has combined type ADHD, they will have enough symptoms of both criteria for inattention and hyperactivity for the last six months.

 irritability and impulsivity.

 TRY BRILLIA TODAY

-Treatments for both ADD and ADHD are designed to help the individual manage symptoms, not cure the condition.
-Additionally, many children and adults require a combination of treatments, which may evolve over time as symptoms come and go.
+Treatments for ADHD are designed to help the individual manage symptoms, not cure the condition.
+Additionally, many children and adults require a combination of treatments, which may evolve over time as symptoms change.
 Common courses of treatment may include stimulant medications, behavior therapy, education services, counseling or all of the above.

 Get a whole bunch of support right in your inbox.